 If the patent applications we hold or have in-licensed with respect to our programs or product candidates fail to issue, if their breadth or strength of protection is threatened, or if they fail to provide meaningful exclusivity for our product candidates, it could dissuade companies from collaborating with us to develop product candidates, and threaten our ability to commercialize, future products.
 Several patent applications covering our product candidates have been filed recently.
 We cannot offer any assurances about which, if any, patents will issue, the breadth of any such patent or whether any issued patents will be found invalid and unenforceable or will be threatened by third parties.
 Any successful opposition to these patents or any other patents owned by or licensed to us could deprive us of rights necessary for the successful commercialization of any product candidates that we may develop.
 Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate under patent protection could be reduced.
 Since patent applications in the United States and most other countries are confidential for a period of time after filing, and some remain so until issued, we cannot be certain that we were the first to file any patent application related to a product candidate.
 Furthermore, if third parties have filed such patent applications, an interference proceeding in the United States can be initiated by a third party to determine who was the first to invent any of the subject matter covered by the patent claims of our applications.
 In addition, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after it is filed.
-Various extensions may be available however the life of a patent, and the protection from generic medications.
+Various extensions may be available however the life of a patent, and the protection it affords, is limited.
+Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from generic medications.